expo/fyi/ios-scene-lifecycle.md

 Starting with SDK 58, Expo apps on iOS use the UIKit scene-based life cycle (`UIScene`).
 The iOS 27 SDK requires it: apps built with Xcode 27 that still use the application-based life cycle do not launch correctly on iOS 27.

-This guide explains what changed, who needs to act, and how to migrate.
+This guide explains what changed, who needs to act, how to migrate, and how to opt in on SDK 57 if you need to build with Xcode 27 before upgrading.
+See [Staying on SDK 57 with Xcode 27](#staying-on-sdk-57-with-xcode-27).

 ## Quick summary